B is for Bridges (an alphabet of autism and grace)

 With another mama and the blessing of our Children's pastor, we crafted something new called Friendship House.
 Friendship House was a small, quiet, very flexible classroom setting for a handful of children with various special needs.
 And some extra friends.
 We rotated the parents with adult and teenage volunteers who had a heart for the kids struggling to find their place in our church family.
 One volunteer, Roxie, brought along her guide dog for the blind, an chill yellow lab puppy whose name escapes me at the moment.

-Any classroom setting was difficult for Kyle.
+Any classroom setting was difficult for Mac.
 For school, I sent a photo book of our family and arranged with the teacher that he could have it in his desk to help him organize his emotions and fears and be reminded that he fit right into our family.

 I made them for home as well.
 Whenever Mike and I went out of town together and left the kids with grandmas, Gee or Pay, I crafted little homemade books.
 The books were simple collages with magazine pictures laminated to the page.
 There are only two of these books, because this was near impossible to do.
 We usually came home to grandmas and babysitters in tears.

 The idea behind these picture books was to give Kyle an idea of where he was in time and a promise that we were indeed coming back, something, once he was able to tell us, he was terrified might not happen.
 Finally knowing this broke my breaking heart, so we did our best to make him feel safe and secure while we were gone.
 Still, we felt we had to go at some point for our own health and marriage as well as his learning that others love him, can take good care of him and he can trust that we will come home to him.